facebook pixel

 An applicant for supplemental security income (SSI) benefits on the basis of disability or blindness, may be able to collect benefits before the Social Security Administration (SSA) make a formal finding of whether or not the claimant is disabled or blind.
 In order to receive these payments, SSA must find that the claimant is presumptively disabled or presumptively blind.
 All other eligibility requirements for supplemental security income benefits must also be met.
 Payments are made for up to 6 months while the agency makes a formal disability determination.

-Need help applying for SSDI?
+Need Help Applying for SSDI?

-Brown & Brown can help you better understand and take advantage of the many benefits of Social Security Disability, to help maximize your financial well-being during your period of disability.
+Take advantage of the many benefits of Social Security Disability with help from Brown & Brown to maximize your financial well-being during your period of disability.

 Get a Free Evaluation